godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

 ::

     for x in [5, 7, 11]:
         statement # loop iterates 3 times with x as 5, then 7 and finally 11

-    var dict = {"a":0, "b":1, "c":2}
+    var dict = {"a": 0, "b": 1, "c": 2}
     for i in dict:
-        print(dict[i])  # loop provides the keys in an arbitrary order; may print 0, 1, 2, or 2, 0, 1, etc...
+        print(dict[i])

     for i in range(3):
         statement # similar to [0, 1, 2] but does not allocate an array

     for i in range(1,3):
         statement # similar to [1, 2] but does not allocate an array

     for i in range(2,8,2):
         statement # similar to [2, 4, 6] but does not allocate an array

     for c in "Hello":
         print(c) # iterate through all characters in a String, print every letter on new line

 match
 ^^^^^